beefyfinance/beefy-blog/content/articles/beefy-x-aurora.en.md

 ### What vaults will Beefy support on Aurora?

-Vaults+exchange.
+We just deployed with Trisolaris vaults, but more platforms are on the way.
+If you want your favorite Aurora project on Beefy head over to our Discord and let us know which one.

 ### What tokens can you bridge to Aurora?

 You can bridge ETH and ERC-20 tokens using the Rainbow Bridge, as well as tokens from the NEAR chain.
-Bridging is done in a single transaction when bridging from Ethereum to Aurora´and takes ten minutes.
+Bridging is done in a single transaction when bridging from Ethereum to Aurora´ and takes ten minutes.
 Bridging from Aurora to Ethereum can take up to 12 hours and requires two transactions.

-To start bridging, head to [https://rainbowbridge.app/transfer](https://rainbowbridge.app/transfer "https://rainbowbridge.app/transfer") and connect your wallet.
-Rainbow Bridge will then guide you throw the process.
+To start bridging, head to [Synapse Protocol](https://synapseprotocol.com/) and connect your wallet.
+You can bridge USDT, USDC, DAI, between many chains, to Aurora.

+If you have your funds in Ethereum you can use the [Rainbow Bridge](https://rainbowbridge.app/transfer)

 ### How will this impact $BIFI holders?